Robert Randau

 Robert Randau (1873-1950) was a French Algerian novelist and author of Les Colons (1907) and Les Algérianistes (1911), works in which he depicted European Algerian settlers in a positive light compared with the decadence of Metropolitan France.
 In Colonial Algeria he was considered the standard that embodied a school of uniquely North African literature.
+His other works include: Le Commandant et les Foulbé (1910), Le Chef des Porte-Plume (1922), L'homme qui rit jaune (1926), Isabelle Eberhardt (1945).

 Biography

 "Robert Randau" was a pseudonym for Robert Arnaud.
 He was born in Algeria and was a colonial administrator.
 He wrote twenty fiction novels and published other political essays during his forty year career, many of which were spent in the Haute Volta.
 Most of his work is about Afrique-Occidentale française (French West Africa), but several novels are about Algeria.

 Les Colons

 Les Colons was the first novel about Algeria written by a French Algerian.
 The novel is considered the first literary work that explores algérianisme, the new race conceived to lay claim to Algerian independence and autonomy.
 While prevailing Orientalist attitudes emphasized the conflict of self and identity of conflicting identities this was rejected by the Algerianist writers who described an authentic Algerian identity.